A lot or a little?

 What parents need to know

-Parents need to know registration is required for this early education site designed to teach language and math skills.
+Parents need to know that registration is required for this early education site designed to teach language and math skills.
 You can test PoissonRouge for 10 days, but then you need to pay an annual $19 membership.
 You'll need to enter an email address to sign up for the free trial, but no credit card information is required.

 What's it about?